in-the-keyhole/khs-trouble-maker/README.md

 -----------------
 A successful Micro Service platform requires a durable and resilient environment that supports the ability to continously deploy multiple services.
 Automated deployment is a must, and when possible, automated recovery from failures should be implemented, and yes failures will happen, (i.e. "Murphy's Law")

 Instead of waiting for a failure to occur and seeing how durable and resilent your plaftorm is.
-Be proactive and make failure a `use case` of your platform.
+Be proactive and make failure a `USE CASE` of your platform.
 If you know failures are occurring and pagers are not going off at 3 a.m. and the help desk is not being called.
 Then you know your system if durable.

 Trouble Maker
 -------------